jcksnvllxr80/range_finder/README.md

 ## About

 Range finder in C with Rpi Pico, HC-SR04 ultrasonic sensor, and an SSD1306 OLED display.
-For fun nd keeping up chops.
+This project is for fun and keeping up chops.

 ## Image of Project